gdgnuernberg/arcore-meet-andy/README.md

 }
 ```

-* Right-Click on the class name -> Copy reference
+* Right-Click on the class name, choose -> Copy reference
 * Open `res/layout/activity_main.xml` and replace the attribute android:name of the fragment with the reference to `PhotoArFragment`
 * To take photos and open it with the photos app, we need to add a bit of boilerplate code to our `PhotoArFragment`, just replace the class with the following:
 ``` kotlin